aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-digital-signatures/creating-and-signing-new-signature-line/_index.md

 ## Conclusion

 In this tutorial, we learned how to create and sign a new signature line in a Word document using Aspose.Words for .NET.
 By following the steps provided, you can easily insert a signature line into your document, customize its options, and sign the document using a digital certificate.
 Adding signature lines and digital signatures to your documents enhances their authenticity and integrity, making them more secure and trustworthy.
-Aspose.Words for .NET provides a powerful API for working with signatures and digital certificates in Word documents, allowing you to automate the signing process and ensure the validity of your documents.
+Aspose.Words for .NET provides a powerful API for Words Processing with signatures and digital certificates in Word documents, allowing you to automate the signing process and ensure the validity of your documents.

 ### FAQ's